-Pursuant to the Regional Haze Program and the Best Available Retrofit Technology (BART) Determination process, in June 2009, the Oregon Environmental Quality Commission (OEQC) adopted a rule that would require the installation of emissions controls at Boardman.
+Pursuant to the Regional Haze Program and the Best Available Retrofit Technology (BART) Determination process, in June 2009, the Oregon En vironmental Quality Commission (OEQC) adopted a rule (2009 Rule) that would require the installation of emissions controls at Boardman.
 The rule requires controls to limit:

-- nitrogen oxides (NO x), to be installed by July 1, 2011; and - sulfur dioxide (SO2) and particulate matter, to be installed by July 1, 2014.
+- nitrogen oxides (NOx), to be installed by July 1, 2011; and - sulfur dioxide (SO2) and particulate matter, to be installed by July 1, 2014.

 The installation of these emissions controls would meet federal requirements for installing BART.
-PGE estimates the total cost of the NO ${x}$ controls, excluding AFDC, at approximately \$28 million while the SO ${2}$ and particulate matter controls would cost approximately \$290 million.
+PGE estimates the total cost of the NO^x controls, excluding AFDC, at approximately \$28 million while the SO2 and particulate matter controls would cost approximately \$290 million.

-The OEQC rule would also require the installation of Selective Catalytic Reduction (SCR) for additional NO $x$ control, with completion by July 1, 2017, which would meet regulatory requirements for reasonable progress towards haze emissions reduction goals.
+The OEQC rule would also require the installation of Selective Catalytic Reduction (SCR) for additional NO^x control, with completion by July 1, 2017, which would meet regulatory requirements for reasonable progress towards haze emissions reduction goals.
 PGE estimates that the total cost of the SCR would be approximately \$180 million.

-In addition, under a separate rulemaking procedure with the Department of Environmental Quality (DEQ), PGE has agreed to install controls that are expected to eliminate 90 percent of the mercury emissions from the plant by 2012, to meet the requirements of the Oregon Utility Mercury Rule.
-Current acquisition and construction schedules should allow the Company to meet this deadline a year early at an estimated total cost of approximately \$8 million.
+In addition, under a separate rulemaking procedure with the Department of Environmental Quality (DEQ), PGE has agreed to install controls that are expected to eliminate 90% of the mercury emissions from the plant by 2012, to meet the requirements of the Oregon Utility Mercury Rule.
+Current acquisition and construction schedules should allow the Company to meet this deadline a year early.
+The estimated total cost of the mercury controls is approximately \$7 million.

-PGE's portion of the costs associated with the NO $x$ controls to be installed by July 1, 2011 and the mercury controls are included in the Capital Requirements table.
-Due to the uncertainty with respect to both timing and scope of additional controls, as detailed in the discussion that follows, costs for those controls are not included in the table at this time.
+PGE's portion of the costs associated with the NO^x controls to be installed by July 1, 2011 and the mercury controls are included in the Capital Requirements table.
+Due to the uncertainty with respect to both timing and scope of additional controls beyond those addressing NO and mercury, as detailed in the discussion that follows, costs for those controls are not included in the table at this time.

-Discussion with stakeholders in the Company's IRP process, discussed below, indicated support for the analysis of an alternative strategy regarding Boardman.
-Consequently, on April 12, 2010, the Company filed a petition with the OEQC requesting an amendment to the BART rules to provide for an option under which the Company would (i) install NO $x$ controls called for under the current BART rules by July 1, 2011, (ii) use a low sulfur coal to fire the plant's boiler and (iii) cease coal-fired operation at Boardman in 2020.
-The Company estimated that the cost of the NO $x$ controls, excluding AFDC, at approximately \$28 million.
-The petition proposed ceasing coal-fired operation 20 years earlier than permitted under the existing BART rules, in consideration for eliminating the need to invest significant amounts (hundreds of millions of dollars) of capital in additional emissions controls.
+Discussion with stakeholders in the Company's IRP process, which is outlined below, indicated support for the analysis of an alternative strategy regarding Boardman.
+Consequently, on April 12, 2010, the Company filed a petition with the OEQC requesting an amendment to the BART rules to provide for an option under which the Company would (i) install NO controls called for u nder the current BART rules by July 1, 2011, (ii) use a low sulfur coal to fire the plant's boiler and (iii) cease coal fired operation at Boardman in 2020.

+The petition proposed ceasing coal-fired operation at least 20 years earlier than permitted under the existing BART rules, in consideration for eliminating the need to invest significant amounts (hundreds of millions of dollars) of capital in additional emissions controls.
 On June 17, 2010, the OEQC voted to deny the Company's petition and directed the DEQ to propose alternatives through a new rulemaking.

 On June 28, 2010, the DEQ announced three new options for Boardman that it believes would meet federal regional haze requirements.
-These new options would be in addition to the option under the current BART rule that allows PGE to install controls and operate the plant through 2040.
+These new options would be in addition to the option under the 2009 Rule that allows PGE to install controls and operate the plant through at least 2040.